ceford/joomla-notes/start/visual-studio-code-primer-en.md

 * copy changed files from your extension source folder to the correct places in your website folder.
 * generate a new zip file for new installations.

-Download and install [https://www.phing.info/ Phing].
+Download and install [Phing](https://www.phing.info/).
 Other build tools are available!
 You could install Phing in your own bin folder or in a system bin folder.
 You need to note the path to your Phing code.
 In this example it is __~/bin/phing-latest.phar__.
 You can try it out from the command line after changing into the folder containing your extension code:

 ```
 cd ~/git/j4xdemos-mod-debugme